carencia icon

 Injections

-vivitrol logo
+vivitrol

 This is the most common form of MAT.
 Naltrexone blocks the effects of opiates on the brain and can also be used for alcohol addiction.
 Vivitrol is a prescription injectable medication for alcohol and opioid dependence that is administered every month.
 Carencia offers the administration of Vivitrol as part of its Medication-Assisted Treatment plans.

-sublocade injections
+sublocade logo

 Though Buprenorphine most commonly comes in pill form, it is also offered as a monthly injectable called Sublocade.
 Paired with a solid counseling plan, Sublocade is a safe and effective treatment for opioid dependency.

-What do injection treatments look like in practice?
+What do Injection Treatments look like in practice?

-Why does Carencia offer injection treatments?
+Why does Carencia offer Injection Treatments?

 01